Today, I want to share 48 Frank Bettger quotes from his best-selling book, “How I Raised Myself from Failure to Success in Selling.”

 # 8 All the leaders and successful men I’ve ever met have had courage and self-confidence, and most of them, I notice, are able to express themselves convincingly.
 People want to do business with people who are successful and have a great self-image.
 Work harder on improving yourself than you do on your business.

 # 9 It is surprising how much I can get done when I take enough time for planning, and it is perfectly amazing how little I get done without it.
 Plan your time in 15-minute intervals and stick with your plan.
 Master your time management skills.

 # 10 I don’t think anybody is cut out to be a salesman – or anything else.
 I think we’ve got to cut ourselves out to be whatever we want to be.
 If you want to succeed at something, you must take the time, money and effort to develop the right skill-set and right mind-set.

 # 11 Most of the successful men I’ve met are absolutely ruthless with their time.
-You only get 24 hours in a day.
+You only get 24-hours in a day.
 Manage it wisely.
 Keep the main thing the main thing and focus on the money producing activities, not busy work.

 # 14 The most important secret of salesmanship is to find out what the other fellow wants, then help him find out the best way to get it.
 Think of yourself as a consultant.
 Ask your prospect questions, identify a need and offer your products, service or opportunity as a way to fill that need.